 Currie achieved First Class BA (Hons) in Design & Art Direction in Manchester before completing a Masters at the Royal College of Art in 2000.
 In the same year he was selected for New Contemporaries by Jeremy Deller, Gavin Turk and Sarah Kent and privately commissioned by Sotheby's to produce an installation for their atrium.

 Currie has achieved acclaim for his skill in manipulating the silent exchanges that occur between his sculptures and the environments in which they are installed.
-Since 2003 he has been represented by a number of European galleries, including Van der Grinten, Blancpain Art Contemporain, Gimpel-Müller in a series of international solo exhibitions, installations and commissioned works.
+Since 2003 he has been represented by a number of International galleries, including Van der Grinten, Blancpain Art Contemporain, Gimpel-Müller and Bryce Wolkowitz Gallery in a series of international solo exhibitions, installations and commissioned works.

 The rational and irrational; negative and positive; order and disorder; Robert Currie continually develops contrasts in his work.